 What Is Eggs Benedict?

-Eggs Benedict is a brunch dish that is made by placing a slice of Canadian bacon on each half of a toasted English muffin, topping it with a poached egg and a drizzle of Hollandaise sauce.
+Eggs Benedict is a brunch dish that is made by placing a slice of Canadian bacon on each half of a toasted English muffin, topping it with a poached egg, and a drizzle of Hollandaise sauce.

 A good benny will have high-quality ingredients like fresh eggs and firm but fluffy English muffins.

-Preparing Hollandaise Sauce
+The Easiest Ever Hollandaise Sauce

 - Run blender on low while very slowly adding melted butter.